BBillot/SynthSeg/README.md

 1. Clone this repository

-2. Create a virtual environment, and install all the required packages (see [requirements](requirements.txt)).
+2. Create a virtual environment, and install all the required packages.
+We initially gave all the required packages to make it work with Python 3.6 (see [requirements_3.6](requirements_python3.6.txt)), but we now also give the list for Python 3.8 (see [requirements_3.8](requirements_python3.8.txt)).
+Therefore, the choice is yours, but in each case, please stick to the exact versions of the corresponding packages.
-Here we use Python 3.6, which is important to have access to the right keras (2.3.1) and tensorflow (2.0.1) versions.
 If you wish to run SynthSeg on the GPU, or to train your own model, you will also need the usual deep learning libraries Cuda (10.0), and CUDNN (7.0).

 3. Go to this link [UCL dropbox](https://liveuclac-my.sharepoint.com/:f:/g/personal/rmappmb_ucl_ac_uk/EtlNnulBSUtAvOP6S99KcAIBYzze7jTPsmFk2_iHqKDjEw?e=rBP0RO), and download the missing models.
 Then simply copy them to [models](models).